cvmfs/doc-cvmfs/cpt-overview.rst

 caches, including commercial content delivery networks.
 CernVM-FS ensures data authenticity and integrity over these possibly untrusted caches and connections.
-The CernVM-FS software comprises client-side software to mount “CernVM-FS repositories” (similar to AFS volumes) as well as a server-side toolkit to create such distributable CernVM-FS repositories.
+The CernVM-FS software comprises client-side software to mount "CernVM-FS repositories" (similar to AFS volumes) as well as a server-side toolkit to create such distributable CernVM-FS repositories.